 How to Maintain Safe Lid Usage During Operation

-Learning safe tandoor operation protects equipment and the person handling it from serious harm.
+Learning safe tandoor operation is a must in the manner that it protects equipment and the person handling it from serious harm.
 In addition, it guarantees lesser toxic gases and pollution and lesser chances of burns, fires, and structural failures.
 In this regard, it is worth noting that Maintaining lid safety—knowing when to open, close, and partially cover boosts cooking performance while preventing flare-ups, gas hazards, heat damage, and burn injuries.

 Tandoor lid safety approach to follow